Homepage / Cancer Info: Cancer AWARENESS

 Squamous-cell carcinoma arises from the epithelial cells that line the esophagus.
 Adenocarcinoma arises from glandular cells present in the lower third of the esophagus, often where they have already transformed to intestinal cell type (a condition known as Barrett's esophagus).

-The most common causes of the squamous-cell type are: tobacco, alcohol, very hot drinks, and a poor diet.
+Causes of the squamous-cell type include tobacco, alcohol, very hot drinks, poor diet, and chewing betel nut.
 The most common causes of the adenocarcinoma type are smoking tobacco, obesity, and acid reflux.

 The links below will take you directly to the website's pages on Esophageal Cancer